loreneuy/TU-SWE-Leave-Tracking-System/README.md

-# TU-Lab-1
+# TU-SWE: Leave Tracking System (Lab 1)
+by Lorene Uy

-This is a leave tracker system
+This is a leave tracking system for employees.